ckayv11/liri-node-app/README.md

 **These all need to be installed using `npi install <package name>` in order for the app to work.**

+In this app, Liri will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 Liri can take in one of the following commands and log the data to your terminal/bash window:
 * concert-this
 * movie-this